starlightknown/Edbeepbot/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Bug Report
-about: Describe this issue template's purpose here.
+about: Use this template to report a bug
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---